-Action required: Dissemination of the Conservation Plan for the Western Baltic, the Belt Sea and the Kattegat to the national governments of Denmark, Germany and Sweden as well as to HELCOM, OSPAR, ICES, European Commission, RACs and other relevant bodies, including NGOs
+Action required: Dissemination of the Conservation Plan for the WBBK to the national governments of Denmark, Germany and Sweden as well as to HELCOM, ICES, European Commission, and other relevant bodies, including NGOs.

 Actors: ASCOBANS Secretariat

 Objective b.
 Mitigation of bycatch